Another Book of Nothing Chapters 5-9:

 To everything there is a season, and a time for every purpose under heaven...

 Ecclesiastes 3:1, Old Testament of the Bible

-As natural beings, we have our allotted lifespan and experience, albeit, according to karma or destiny, determined by our actions in this or previous lifetimes, but the actual everyday circumstances of life are not likely to be changed by the experience of 'enlightenment' - which is not so much a goal to be achieved as an ever-present fact of life.
-Indeed, enlightenment is there to be seen shining lucidly in and as every moment of our existence - regardless of whether that moment is pleasant or not - and imagining it to be somewhere in the future means that to all intents and purposes, that is where it will remain!
+As natural beings, we have our allotted lifespan and experience, which albeit according to the idea of karma or destiny, is determined by our actions in this or previous lifetimes, and the actual everyday circumstances and events of life are not likely to be changed or altered in any way by the experience of 'enlightenment' - which is not so much a goal to be achieved as the ever-abiding, ever-present fact of life itself.
+Indeed, enlightenment is there to be seen shining lucidly in and as every moment of our existence - regardless of whether that moment seems pleasant to us or not - and imagining it to be something limited that depends on a chain of cause and effect or that it is not eternally present but lies somewhere in the future or far away means that to all intents and purposes that is exactly where it will remain!

 By calling themselves sinners, people really intend to be regarded as holy.

 But in their heart of hearts they have no faith in their sinful nature.

 Everybody is pure to himself.